suissa/new-altcoins/README.md

 Decentraland is the first virtual platform owned by its users.
 Grab a VR headset or use your web browser and become completely immersed in a 3D, interactive world

+### Por quê?

+A public virtual world should be ruled by open standards, shielded from the agenda of any central organization.

+In Decentraland, users have full control over the content of the land they own and keep all the proceeds from the value they generate for other users.

+To make this possible, Decentraland uses blockchain technology as an unforgeable record of ownership.